insidersec/insider/README.md

 Insider is the CLI project from the Insider Application Security Team for the community Usage :
   -force
         Overwrite the results directory.
-Insider does not overwrite the results directory by default - Optional -no-banner
+Insider does not overwrite the the report file name by default - Optional -no-banner
         Skips the banner printing (Useful for CI/Docker environments) - Optional -no-html